mend-toolkit/mend-examples/Prioritize/README.md

 ```

 ### Single Folder Log Publish
-If your pipeline publish does not allow for multi folder publishing like GitHub actions, then add the following script after your scan to copy all required folders to the Mend folder.
+If your pipeline publish does not allow for multi folder publishing like GitHub actions, then add the following script after your scan to copy all required folders to the whitesource folder.
 [AzureDevOps](../CI-CD#Azure-DevOps-Pipelines) is a good example where only single folder publishing is allowed.

 #### Azure DevOps Linux based machines (Bash script)
 ```